dbiir/TS-Benchmark/README.md

 # TS-Benchmark

 #### Description:

 This project is the source code of TS-Benchmark.

+#### Start

 The general steps to complete the test are:

-- 1. Data generation ``cd data_generation``
+1. Data generation

+``cd data_generation``

+Train DCGAN model

-Train DCGAN model, ``python DCGAN.py``
+ ``python DCGAN.py``

 Run the ``encoder_dc.py`` file to train the encoder, ``python encoder_dc.py`` Finally execute the test ``python test_dc.py``

-- 2. Data Import
+2. Data Import

-Since each database have different build-in tools for data import, we have defined some tools related to data import in the tsdb-test/data/load directory
+Since each database have different build-in tools for data import, we have defined some tools related to data import in the ``tsdb-test/data/load directory``

-- 3. build project
+3. build project

 ``cd Tsdb-benchmark/ts-benchmark/``

 ``sh build.sh``

-- 4. config parametes of database and run the benchmark
+4. config parametes of database and run the benchmark

 ``cd Tsdb-benchmark/ts-benchmark/``